bkeithbii/WarGame/README.md

 ## Deployment

-This project was deployed with GitHub Pages, click [**here**](https://bkeithbii.github.io/WarGame/) and head to the console to watch the game play out. (click refresh for new games)
+This project was deployed with GitHub Pages, click [**here**](https://bkeithbii.github.io/WarGame/) and head to the console to watch the game play out. (click refresh for new games).

+Also, you can clone the repo to your local environment to play on your own.

+## Authors

+- **Brian Brown II**

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgements

+General Assembly